korewaChino/balatro-thai/README.md

 3. Launch the game.
 Lovely Injector should notify that patches have been applied to `game.lua`

 4. Select Thai in the game settings

+## Installing the mod on Windows (With Steamodded)

+1. Follow upstream instructions on how to install [Steamodded]

+2. Download the Steammodded distribution from the releases page and extract it to `%APPDATA%\Balatro\Mods`

 ## Proton-specific instructions